 For articles on an individual philosopher, the article title must contain the philosopher’s first and last name, birth date, and death date.
 If the philosopher has died, include the death date.
-If the philosopher is still alove, leave the death date blank.
-If the birth date and the death date are guesses, then use two circas as in: Anaxarchus (c.380—c.320 B.C.E.), or use question marks as in: Anaxarchus (380?—320?
+If the philosopher is still alive, leave the death date blank.
+If both the birth date and the death date are guesses, then use two circas as in: Anaxarchus (c.380—c.320 B.C.E.), or use question marks as in: Anaxarchus (380?—320?
 B.C.E.).
 Check that an em dash (—), not a hyphen (-), nor an en dash (–) is used between the two dates.
 Blank spaces around the em dash must be removed.
 Within the body of the article rather then a title, use a hyphen rather than an em dash, that is, use Anaxarchus (c.380-c.320 B.C.E.).

 In both the article title and the body of the article, check that periods are used in B.C.E. and C.E. without blank spaces.
 C.E. is only allowed if the year’s number is less than 500.
-Circa, the Latin word for about, must be abbreviated as c. rather than ca. or CA. A blank space between c. and the date in either a title or in the body of the article.
-For example, in a title say Anaxagoras (c.500—428 B.C.E.) rather than Anaxagoras (c.500—428 B.C.E.).
+Circa, the Latin word for about, must be abbreviated as c. rather than ca. or CA. There should be no blank space between c. and the date in either a title or in the body of the article.
+For example, in a title say Anaxagoras (c.500—428 B.C.E.) rather than Anaxagoras (c.
+500—428 B.C.E.).

-The word century must be abbreviated as cn. and separated from the date number with a blank space, for example: Alexander Polyhistor (1st cn.
+The word century should be abbreviated as cn. and not c. and be separated from the date number with a blank space, for example Alexander Polyhistor (1st cn.
 B.C.E.).
-Outside of article titles, the full word century is fine to use.
+Outside of article titles, the full word century is fine to use also.

 Make sure section headings and sub-headings in the article match those in the table of contents.
 Use your own judgment to fix a disagreement.